 WordPress.com was friendly and easy to use.
 It made me feel that I could stay in the game without too much effort.
 As most users at the beginning of WordPress, I had fallen in love with their culture.
 WordPress mentality put the user’s needs as a top priority.
 That was and still is its winning point.

 All the years before 2013 I had used only WordPress.org and thought that WordPress.com was only for amateurs.
 Oh boy, I was so wrong!
-It may seems like a non professional solution only for those who haven’t try it.
+It may seem like a non-professional solution only for those who haven’t try it.
 Like me.

 WordPress.com changed the philosophy of digital existence.
 It shifted the boundaries between those who own the knowledge of web development and those who are not familiar with Dev Education.

 WordPress.com open the road for every person in the world and made accessible the right of having a digital voice.
 WordPress.com is like Promitheas who brought the light from Gods to humans.
 And yes, to the rest of the world, Devs look like Gods.

 My eyes and my hands couldn’t follow my will to code and create any website.
 WordPress.com gave me back a sense of freedom and a bridge where I could work but without using development or coding.

 I was free to use my last drops of energy in creating content.
 Day by day, these little wins brought me back to life.
 Solving all the technical hows through WordPress.com, it created more space for Motivation and Inspiration to drive my will and find a new purpose.
 I wanted to wake up in the morning and type my next blog post.
 That literally kept me alive.

 I studied everything about WordPress.com… I even learned the code by heart.
 For 650 days my brain was absorbing all the information I could find about WordPress.com

 It’s only fair to admit that my previous engagement with WordPress.org made this process smooth and joyful.
 My dedication to this platform is based on its excellent technical structure and to its core mentality of democracy.